sathya43/Sathyanarayana_FOPJava_GradedProject1/README.md

 2. Models/Departments package: This package has the definition of the classes used in the project.

-      The package has the follwoing classes
+      The package has the following classes

       Super Department Class which is the parent class.